minio/kes-docs/content/cli/kes-identity/new.md

 _Optional_

-Specify an IPv4 address to use as an subject alternate name (SAN) for the identity.
+Specify an IPv4 address to use as a subject alternate name (SAN) for the identity.
 You can repeat the flag to add multiple IPs as SANs.

 ### `--key`